pghydro/pghydrotools/README.md

 ## INSTALLATION

-The plugin was developed in python and is available for download by QGIS or by the link https://plugins.qgis.org/plugins/PghydroTools/
+The plugin was developed in python and the latest stable release is available for download by QGIS or by the link https://plugins.qgis.org/plugins/PghydroTools/

 Anothe option is coping the content of this repository to QGIS 2.x\apps\qgis\qgis-ltr\python\plugins\PghydroTools